-A corporate kit is an elegant, embossed binder used to hold all your important corporate documents.
-It’s a way to keep everything related to the formation, organization, and management of your corporation at your fingertips.
+A corporate kit is an embossed binder used to hold important documents from your company’s formation.
+It’s a way to keep everything related to the formation, organization, and management of your business at your fingertips.

-You can create your own corporate kit or buy a pre-made one.
-Though the contents differ by seller and state, a corporate kit may contain a place for any or all of the following:
+You can create your own corporate kit, buy a pre-made one, or not use one at all.
+Though the contents may differ by seller, a corporate or LLC kit usually includes the following features:

-Though no state requires you to have a corporate kit, you must maintain records of many of the documents listed above.
-Thus, this binder is an easy way for a small business to keep track of these papers.
-You can always add other things to it such as documents you will need for taxes.
-It also looks professional when you’re meeting with banks, investors, or other entities who may need to review some of this information.
+Though no state requires you to have a corporate kit, you must maintain records of many of the documents associated with your business.
+This binder is an easy way for a small business to keep track of these papers.
+You can always add other things to it, such as documents you will need for taxes.
+It might also look professional when you’re meeting with banks, investors, or other entities who may need to review some of this information.

-The primary reasons not to invest in a corporation kit are that they’re expensive and not legally required.
-As a business owner, you may choose to maintain all your records in electronic format.
-Or you can keep them in a shoe box, so long as you don’t lose track of any required documentation.
+The primary reasons not to invest in a corporate kit are that they can be expensive and they’re never legally required.
+As a modern-day business owner, you may choose to maintain all your records in electronic format, in which case you wouldn’t have any use for a physical binder.
+Or, if you do print hard copies, you can keep them in a shoebox so long as you don’t lose track of any required documentation.

-Though you may be eager to buy one of the corporate kit examples available online, it’s best to wait until you receive confirmation that the state accepted your corporate filings.
-Corporate kits typically contain customized documents and supplies that you won’t want to have to reorder if something goes wrong.
-For instance, a corporate seal reflects the corporation’s name, year of incorporation, and state of incorporation.
+If you want to buy one of the corporate kits available online, it’s best to wait until you receive confirmation that the state accepted your corporate filings.
+Corporate kits typically contain customized documents and supplies that you won’t want to reorder if something goes wrong.
+For instance, a corporate seal might reflect the corporation’s name, year of incorporation, and state of incorporation.
 If your name is rejected or your filing is delayed until the next calendar year, you will have to redo your seal.

 Another important consideration is whether you want a corporate kit at all.
 Keep in mind that no one needs a decorative binder and seal to operate their businesses in compliance with legal requirements.